 Tools and frameworks.
 We design and openly share components and systems that support inclusive design.

 Exploration.
-Continued exploration of other ways to ensure digital inclusion for all.
+We explore and test other ways to ensure digital inclusion for all.

 Consulting and training.
 We offer consulting and training in digital accessibility and inclusive design.